 How do you do this?
 It is easier said than done!
 We spent time observing and engaging with the students who were already attending our smaller events.
-Three years ago, we gathered a core group of 5 students: all who were regulars at our programs.
+Three years ago, we gathered a core group of five students who were all regulars at our programs.

-We provided these students with leadership training, gave them tools to begin gathering friends and others into community, and encouraged leadership multiplication.
-Myself and other staff spent more time with potential leaders for mentorship, while student leaders took the lead on gathering other students together.
+We provided these students with leadership training, gave them tools to begin gathering friends and others into the community, and encouraged leadership multiplication.
+I and other staff members spent more time with potential leaders for mentorship, while student leaders took the lead on gathering other students together.

 By the end of our second semester, this core group turned into 25 students.
 We can now draw 20-25 regular off-campus student leaders to our events as volunteers who come to serve their peers.
-Because they are coming, they usually have 2-3 friends each attend as well.
+Because they are coming, they usually have two or three friends each attend as well.

-The best piece of advice for those starting commuter programming is to enrich what is already going on at your campus.
+The best piece of advice for those starting commuter-focused programming is to enrich what is already going on at your campus.

-Often off-campus students may not have any friend(s) to attend a program with.
-You can provide a fix for this problem two different ways.
+Often off-campus students may not have any friends to attend a program with.
+You can provide a fix for this problem in two different ways.

 The first is to make yourself available to attend events or programs with your off-campus students.
 Giving students a personal invitation to an event and letting them know a friendly face will be present for some time will help qualm some of their social fears.

 The second is to stage a gathering place outside of the event.
 You could almost call it the “Find a Friend” station (or something less corny).
 It just needs to be somewhere commuters can go before the event to find others without a group of their own.
 This is a fantastic way to get your core group of leaders involved.